corcorana/restingIAF/iaf_short.md

 This then explains why RMSE increases relative to the centre frequency: as SNR improves and the split-peak becomes more asymmetrical (and hence, one peak more dominant over its competitor), more evidence accrues in favour of an underlying PAF.

 The CoG estimator demonstrates similar levels of variability to that of the PAF$_{SG}$ under low SNR conditions, but is markedly less variable under moderate SNR conditions.
-The box plots in [Figure 19] also indicate that the CoG estimator performed similarly across the different degrees of peak inequality within each SNR level.
+The box plots in Figure 6 also indicate that the CoG estimator performed similarly across the different degrees of peak inequality within each SNR level.
 Irrespective of peak scaling, CoG estimates were substantially more precise when SNR = 0.40.
 Indeed, compared to the other two estimators, CoG is both remarkably stable and closely centred around the centre frequency of the window function.
 As such, this finding provides compelling evidence that our implementation of the CoG estimator renders an accurate summary of the underlying alpha component distribution.